-Since leaks can arise anywhere and at any time, a complete component-level screening for such emissions13 is necessary.
+Since leaks can arise anywhere and at any time, a complete component-level screening for such emissions is useful.

 Routine and process emissions are more predictable.
 Sources can often be determined based on facility design and operational practices.
-It is recommended to start the analysis with a desktop study, to prepare a complete list of all design and process emission sources from equipment and events, including but not limited to:
+It is recommended to start the analysis with a desktop study to prepare a complete list of all design and process emission sources from equipment and events, including but not limited to:

-- Flaring and incomplete combustion from power and heat generation, such as engines, turbines, and boilers - Compressor seals, for example, rod packing of reciprocating compressors, and wet/ dry seals for centrifugal compressors - Hydrocarbon storage tanks - Well activities, such as, liquids unloading, casinghead gas venting, well completion and workover, well drilling and testing - Pneumatic controllers and pumps - Gas treatment, namely glycol dehydrators, acid gas removal (AGR) - Blowdown and pressure-control releases of vessels and pipes - Other venting and purging
+- Flaring and incomplete combustion from power and heat generation, such as engines, turbines, and boilers - Compressor seals, for example, rod packing of reciprocating compressors, and wet/ dry seals for centrifugal compressors - Hydrocarbon storage tanks - Well activities, such as liquids unloading, casinghead gas venting, well completion and workover, and well drilling and testing - Pneumatic controllers and pumps - Gas treatment, namely glycol dehydrators, acid gas removal (AGR)